Maruti 800: Engine

 The 800 is equipped with a 796 cc Inline 3-cylinder 4-stroke petrol engine from the Suzuki F family.
 It features 2 valves per cylinder with a single overhead cam, and 8.7:1 compression ratio.
 The original engine option was the carbureted F8B engine, which later was offered in MPFI form.
-The updated 4 valve per cylinder F8D MPFI was introduced concurrently with the Alto in 2000 to comply with BSES and was able to achieve up to the BSIII standard.
-An LPG version of the F8B was later offered as it complied with BSIII standards.
+In 2000 an updated 4 valve per cylinder F8D MPFI was introduced concurrently with the 800 to comply with BSES and was able to achieve up to the BSIII standard.
+In late 2003, Maruti reverted back to the original F8B 2 valve per cylinder, keeping MPFI.
+An LPG version of the F8B was later offered as the "Maruti 800 Duo"; it complied with BSIII standards and continued to be offered until the Maruti 800 was discontinued.